 ‘It was a kind of a concoction of things that went wrong all the time.’

 Oli: Did you have any dates that you had to make, any organised events or races where you were committed?

 Nick: That’s a really good point.
-And that was a big pain of my life because there was some key dates.
+And that was a big pain in my life because there were some key dates.

 The reason why we decided not to go and do all official marathons right at the very beginning was:

 i) Number one.
 There’s a lot of countries without official marathons, so it kind of felt silly just doing most of them, and then there’s just some that aren’t.